liwich/intent-cache-agent-adk/README.md

 ## Why this exists

+Teams keep re-solving the same problem: repeated user requests that map to the same intent and parameters still hit expensive LLM/tool pipelines.
+This project provides a reusable, deterministic cache layer that short-circuits those repeats without changing downstream agents.

+What it solves:
+- **Latency**: repeated intents return cached artifacts immediately.
+- **Cost**: avoid LLM/tool invocations for common, stable requests.
+- **Consistency**: canonical keys + strict normalization reduce drift.
-- **Generic**: teams define their own intents/slots and cache backends.
+- **Reusability**: teams plug in their own intents/slots and backends.

-- **Deterministic**: normalization is strict and cache keys are canonicalized.
+Where it fits:
-- **Composable**: use it as a tool before reasoning agents.
+- Sits before reasoning agents as an **agent-as-tool**.
+- Returns a cached artifact or `null` so the existing flow remains unchanged.

 ## Install